alexzel/iomem/README.md

 Increment and decrement commands add or substract the specified `delta` value from the current counter value initialized with `initial` value.
 You can use `SET`, `ADD`, `REPLACE` commands to set a counter value.

-`incr(key, initial, delta, expiry): value` - increments counter and returns its value.
+`incr(key, initial, delta, expiry): value` - increment counter and returns its value.

-`decr(key, initial, delta, expiry): value` - decrements coutner and returns its value.
+`decr(key, initial, delta, expiry): value` - decrement coutner and returns its value.

 Paramters: